 Christmas traditions from around the world

 Toby Santa ClausIt’s the most wonderful time of the year.
-For a couple of weeks every year the world takes on a magic glow, people seem merrier and even winter somehow feels cosy (and when down under, it makes summer seem cooler).
+For a couple of weeks every year, much of the world takes on a magic glow, people seem merrier and even winter somehow feels cosy (and when down under, it makes summer seem cooler).

-Our favorite Christmas traditions around the world are loud, proud, and guarantee oodles of festive fun.
+Our favorite traditions around the world are loud, proud, and guarantee oodles of festive fun.

-Here are a few of our personal travel experiences…
+Here are a few of our personal experiences…

 Christmas in AustraliaChristmas in Australia is often very hot.
-Whereas the northern hemisphere is in the middle of winter, Australians are baking in summer heat.
+Whereas the northern hemisphere is in the middle of winter, Australians are baking in summer heat down under.
 It is not unusual to have Christmas Day well into the mid 30 degrees Celsius, or near 100 degrees Fahrenheit.
 Santa can be seen on the beaches and in shorts.

 A traditional meal includes a turkey dinner, with ham, and pork.
 A flaming Christmas plum pudding is added for dessert.
 In the Australian gold rushes, Christmas puddings often contained a gold nugget.
 Today a small favor or silver coin is baked inside.
 Whoever finds this knows they will enjoy good luck.
 Another treat are Mince Pies.